-The Spatial Strategy for the Borough is set out in Chapter 3 and policies SP1, 2 and 3 summarised in Table 9 of the emerging Local Plan.
-Telford is the dominant settlement, and the importance of its continuing growth dictates that the vast majority of development takes place here.
+The Spatial Strategy for the Borough is set out in Chapter 3 and policies SP1, 2 and 3 summarised in Table 9 of the Local Plan.
+Telford is the dominant settlement, and the importance of its continuing growth dictates that most development takes place here.
 As a historic market town with a population of around 11,000, it is appropriate that some new development be directed to Newport.